 - Excision should be considered if it is causing significant symptoms.

-- Problems include nerve compression (especially peroneal nerve), ankle diastasis, angular deformities.
+- Problems include nerve compression (especially peroneal nerve), ankle diastasis and angular deformities.
 Malignant transformation to low-grade chondrosarcoma is more common with multiple osteochondromas and more proximal lesions.

 - Lesions may be single or multiple (Ollier's disease).